Chris Murray (politician): Political views

 In 2019, Murray was a member of the advisory committee for the Labour for a Public Vote group.
 Following the poor Scottish Labour results in that year's European Parliament election, he called for members of the party to back another Brexit referendum.

+Murray has frequently raised the issue of Palestine in Parliament, in particular the issue of children in Gaza, the need for humanitarian aid, and the behaviour of the Israeli Government.
 In a July 2024 interview with The Student, Murray called for an "immediate and lasting ceasefire" in the Gaza–Israel conflict.
+In July 2025, he signed a letter calling for the UK to recognise a Palestinian State.